Cecilapp/Cecil/docs/4-Configuration.md

 See _[Content > Page > Body](2-Content.md#body)_ documentation to know how those options impacts your content.

-Images are turned into assets, so see the [assets section](#assets) for more information images transformations.
+Images are turned into assets, so see the [assets section](#assets) for more information about images transformations.

 ### data